 V · Volcker, Plaza, Greenspan, Lehman (1979–2008)

 [48] In 1979, Volcker raised the federal funds rate to a level no banker dared imagine.
 [49] Borrowers wept and farmers went bankrupt, yet bond traders cheered.
-[50] By the mid-1980s, inflation has been beaten back, and the long bull market in U.S. assets has begun in earnest.
+[50] By the mid-1980s, inflation had been beaten back, and to this day, a price spiral of that scale has not been seen on American soil.
 [51] The Plaza Accord of 1985 was not only an attempt to weaken the dollar, but also a quiet admission that even superpowers must compromise.
 [52] If the dollar were to weaken further, American manufacturing might at last find its footing.
 [53] By 1995, foreign central banks held trillions of dollars in reserve — the largest store of foreign exchange the world had ever known.
 [54] They held those dollars not because they loved Washington, but because they had nowhere else to park their savings.
 [55] The dollar in those years was three things at once: the currency of America, the language of global trade, and the silent partner in every contract.
 [56] Indeed, Alan Greenspan presided over a period now called the Great Moderation, when markets seemed to demand only the gentlest of nudges.
 [57] If regulators had looked closer, the storm of 2008 could have been seen long before it broke.
 [58] They did not look — and the warnings, which Cassandra after Cassandra did sound, went unheeded.
 [59] There came a Sunday in September 2008 when Wall Street's old order finally cracked.
 [60] Lehman Brothers must be remembered as the night the old order cracked.
 [61] Without the Federal Reserve's emergency intervention, every major bank could have collapsed within a fortnight.
 [62] Central banks declared, with rare unanimity, that the world shall not face another Lehman.

 VI · Bitcoin, Digital Money, and the Future (2008–onward)